Mehmed II's Albanian campaign: Albanian relations with the west

-The process was not without obstacles, however.
 The Neapolitan nobles distrusted Skanderbeg since the Kastrioti family had previously been allied with Venice.
 Alfonso himself had been offended when he asked Skanderbeg to attack Venice along with Đurađ Branković and the Albanian refused.
 Alfonso was also a devout Christian and found it uneasy to ally with Skanderbeg who had previously practiced Islam in the Ottoman court.
 On the other hand, Skanderbeg had been disillusioned when Alfonso failed to send any troops to Krujë when they were most needed.
 But things changed once Skanderbeg had thwarted the Ottoman Army.
 Both Venice and Alfonso grew an interest in expanding their powers in the Adriatic and the Ionian.
 On 26 March 1451, the Treaty of Gaeta was signed, creating an Albanian-Aragonese alliance.

 Skanderbeg also sent diplomats to other Italian states.
 In August 1451, along with Venice he sent messages to Francesco Sforza, then duke of Milan, and Siena to inform them of his victory over the Turks and of the desperate need for supplies to continue combating the Ottoman armies, but no aid was received.
 Venice responded that she wished to see the Albanians and the Turks settle for peace, whereas Sforza's response hinged upon the excuse that his state was not financially sound and that his soldiers were not meant to help an Albanian prince.
 Only Ragusa offered a large amount of ducats.